vkbo/novelWriter/docs/source/project_export.rst

    instance Prologue and Epilogue chapters.

 ``%chw%``
    Behaves like ``%ch%``, but the number is represented as a number word.
+You can select between a number of different languages.

 ``%chi%``
-   Begaves like ``%ch%``, but the number is represented as a lower case Roman number.
+   Begaves like ``%ch%``, but represented as a lower case Roman number from 1 to 4999.

 ``%chI%``
-   Behaves like ``%ch%``, but the number is represented as an upper case Roman number.
+   Behaves like ``%ch%``, but represented as an upper case Roman number from 1 to 4999.

 ``%sc%``
    This is the number counter equivalent for scenes.
 These are incremented each time a heading of